Moshé Machover: In 1975, Machover was one of the founders of Khamsin, the "journal of revolutionary socialists of the Middle East". Many of his articles from Khamsin are included in the collection Forbidden Agendas.<ref>'Forbidden Agendas: Intolerance and Defiance in the Middle East (ed. Jon Rothschild), Saqi Books 2001, </ref> In 2012, Haymarket Press published a collection of Machover's essays from 1966 to 2010, under the title Israelis and Palestinians Conflict and Resolution.October 2017 expulsion and readmission into the Labour Party

 Machover is a Labour Party member of the Hampstead and Kilburn Constituency Labour Party.
-In October 2017, he was expelled from the Labour Party on suspicion he was associated with the Communist Party of Great Britain (Provisional Central Committee), in contravention of party rules.
+In October 2017, he was expelled from the Labour Party on suspicion that of being associated with the Communist Party of Great Britain (Provisional Central Committee), in contravention of party rules.
 The expulsion came when an article he wrote for the CPGB (PCC)'s newspaper, the Weekly Worker was being investigated as, according to the party's head of disputes, it "appears to meet the International Holocaust Remembrance Alliance definition of antisemitism".
-The Guardian subsequently published a letter of protest undersigned by 139 Labour Party members, including Sir Geoffrey Bindman dismissing the insinuation of anti-Semitism as 'personally offensive and politically dangerous'.
+The Guardian subsequently published a letter of protest undersigned by 139 Labour Party members, including Sir Geoffrey Bindman, dismissing the insinuation of anti-Semitism as "personally offensive and politically dangerous".
 His expulsion was rescinded on 30 October.

+Personal life

 Machover's son Daniel Machover is a solicitor in London, specialising in human and civil rights cases.